 Psycho also broke all film conventions by displaying its leading female character, Janet Leigh, having a lunchtime affair in her sexy white underwear in the first scene; this was unheard of during this period in film, and Hitchcock made a very bold decision to show an actress in her underwear during his film.
 This scene not only showed Hitchcock's courage to show such a somewhat provocative scene, it also showed literary technique and a more meaningful insight into the way the audience saw the Marion, first as an innocent character and once she committed the crime, Marion is seen wearing black lingerie showing her change of character throughout the beginning of the film.

 Considering that Psycho has been seen as one of films greatest thrillers, violence is only present for about two minutes in total on the film.
 In about a third of the way through, during the shower murder scene and the second when a Phoenix detective named Arbogast is stabbed at the top of a flight of stairs and topples backwards down the staircase.
 This reminds us that all the horror and suspense is created in the mind of the audience.
+Like many of Hitchcock's films, Psycho is extremely layered and complex, and filled with brilliant and memorable editing which creates a strong involvement in the film and the plot for it's audience.
+Although it's one of the most frightening films ever made, it has many hidden techniques which creates the perfect elements of a great dark film.

 Wednesday, May 4, 2011